alexzhangs/aws-ec2-elasticsearch/README.md

     -r https://gist.github.com/alexzhangs/d0c858520f79de71543393aa45dccf61/raw
 ```

-In case there's other yum repo enabled, you want install Elasticsearch
+In case there's other yum repo enabled, you may want to install Elasticsearch
 from some repo only, e.g. `elastic-5.x` here, use:

 ```